phyde19/t-minus-3/README.md

 ## What is this?

-This repository documents my step-by-step exploration of the technologies that make up the T3 stack:
+This repository explores some new technologies I'll need to learn for the T3 stack.
+In particular:

-- **TypeScript** - Typed JavaScript
+- **TypeScript** - Beyond the basics
 - **tRPC** - End-to-end typesafe APIs
-- **Next.js** - React framework (coming soon)
-- **Tailwind** - Utility-first CSS (coming soon)
-- **Drizzle** - TypeScript ORM (coming soon)
+- **Drizzle** - Preferring this over Prisma for a few reasons (coming soon)

-Rather than jumping directly into a complex T3 application, this repo focuses on understanding each technology individually before combining them.
+This repo focuses on demystifying each technology individually before combining them.

 ## Repository Structure